Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 **You Stop Privacy Invasions and Backdoors**

 No more stolen credit card information or passwords, compromised online accounts, or any online surveillance.
 When no data about you is created, it cannot be collected by anyone.
 And when no one collects it, it cannot be shared, sold, misused, hacked, or leaked anymore.
 That’s true for sellers and buyers regardless of whether it relates to your products, locations, payments, shipping information, preferences, or any online activity.
-You can now defend your human right to privacy and shield yourself from the many technical and political uncertainties of today’s world.
+As a result, you can now defend your human right to privacy and shield yourself from the many technical and political uncertainties of today’s world.

 *“We help you become invincible to privacy issues.”*

 **You Stop Restrictions, Politics, and Malice**

 :term:`Particl Marketplace` has a 100% uptime that is impossible to be taken offline or manipulated.
 No merchant, buyer, or product can be banned, censored, or canceled by all-powerful tech overlords.
-Instead, it's Particl's community that is in charge of what content is allowed or not on the marketplace.
+Instead, it's the Particl community that is in charge of what content is allowed or not on the marketplace.
 Across national borders, you can now enjoy free trade and free-market conditions without the interference of governing bodies or unfair legislation.
 Manufacturers, vendors, and producers can freely decide how and with whom they do business.

 *“We help you become bullet-proof against unfair restrictions.”*